OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-01.md

 ## Genesis 1:13

-And so, with evening and morning, there concluded the third day, .
+And so, with evening and morning, there concluded the third day.

+---

 ## Genesis 1:14